Processing Inline Images in Salesforce

 public static void postInlineImage(String inputWrapperJSON) {

-// Parse the JSON string into Apex class
+// Parse the JSON string into the InputWrapper class

 InputWrapper inputWrapper = (InputWrapper) JSON.deserialize(inputWrapperJSON, InputWrapper.class);